jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Don't worry.
 We can finish the Internet Age upgrade.
 Even now, during this pandemic, we can start to upgrade our way of life.
 People only need to believe in a new philosophy that teaches us our innate power as player gods.

-ANNO 1800 happiness video
+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/MellowGloriousIndianelephant' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _When playing a civilization-building game, players must change their policies to get happier citizens.
-The difference in real-life is there is no "player" except you and your friends who must change things._
+The difference in real-life is there is no "player" except you and your friends.
+It's up to you to change things._ [Credit: Anno 1800.](https://www.youtube.com/watch?v=-EHuL2x5bOs)

 ## We Upgrade our Politics Now, or We Lose the Game